What Is Semen Made Of And Where Does It Come From?

 Have you ever been late-night googling and found yourself in a Google hole?
 Let’s say you start googling Kylie Jenner, then you fall into looking at information about her and Travis Scott.
 That leads you to their baby, Stormi, which reminds you of Stormy Daniels, which makes you google Stormy Daniels’ affair with Trump.
-Then you start to wonder how old Trump was when he had the affair, because, le’ts face it, he’s no spring chicken.
+Then you start to wonder how old Trump was when he had the affair.
 This gets you wondering how the male reproductive system works into old age, which makes you google: How does semen work and what is it made of?

 Well, if you’ve reached our page due to an extensive late-night Google binge: Welcome; we’re glad you’re here.
-And we won’t bore you with any more filler about Stormy Daniels (Trump was 60, btw).
+And we won’t bore you with any more filler about Stormy Daniels.
 Instead, we’ll get to the real reason you’re here: to find out about this alien-like substance that squirts out of half of the population’s genitals.

 So let’s dive right in and talk about what the heck semen is, where it comes from, and what it’s made of.